When, How to Prepare and e-file Form 1040NR or 1040NR-EZ ?

 - Taxable scholarship and fellowship grants

-How Do I Find Out if I'm a U.S. Nonresident?
+How Do You Find Out if You are a U.S. Nonresident?

 You are a nonresident if: